 On Facebook and other sites, the little ballerina is lauded for her technical skill and ability at such a young age.
-However, there are some serious issues at play in this little girl’s training.
-First, at age 8 (or maybe 10, it’s a little unclear), she simply is not old enough to be on pointe, and most dance teachers would agree with me there (just read the comments section under the video, or check out this article).
-The bones in such young feet are not yet fully hardened, and the muscles in of the core, back, and ankles need more time to be strengthened and fully developed.
-Even if she is 10, which some teachers accept as a reasonable age for pointework (I disagree), it is still widely accepted that her training at that stage should be limited to repetitive barre exercises for strength and perhaps a few short center combinations to focus on balance.
+However, I find there to be there are some serious issues at play in this little girl’s dance training, in my opinion at least.
+First, at age 8 (or maybe 10, it’s a little unclear), she simply is not old enough to be on pointe, and most dance teachers would agree with me there (just read the comment section under the video, or check out this article).
+The bones in such young feet are not yet fully developed, and the muscles in of the core, back, and ankles need more time to be strengthened to support the body en pointe.
+Even if she is 10, which some teachers accept as a reasonable age for pointe work, it is still widely accepted that her training at that stage should be limited to repetitive barre exercises for strength and perhaps a few short center combinations to focus on balance.

 But there is another, deeper level: I firmly believe that developmentally, this material is not appropriate, on pointe or not.
 Rather than mastering variations meant for adults, I believe that dance training for children should take a more holistic approach.
 Dancers of that age should be working on things like:

 - Developmental movement skills to strengthen their physical and mental patterning;

 - Building up the appropriate coordination and muscular conditioning through repetition of specialized exercises at the barre or in the center;

 - Growing their critical thinking abilities, creative skills, and expressive capacities through problem-solving and creative movement in addition to codified dance techniques.